ansible/ansible-docker-base/README.md

 Jumping Docker Content with Ansible Galaxy
 ==========================================

-While Ansible provides 240+ modules for managing various aspects of IT components, [Ansible Galaxy](http://ansible.galaxy.com) provides complete automation for deploying a very large number of popular apps.
+While Ansible provides 240+ modules for managing various aspects of IT components and is a great starting point for describing your applications, [Ansible Galaxy](http://ansible.galaxy.com) provides complete automation for deploying a very large number of popular apps and takes this to the next level.

-With existing ansible role content, simply switch into a playbook directory and download roles, or example, a role to configure the ELK stack.
+To use existing ansible-role content within Docker, simply switch into a playbook directory and download the roles.
+For example, to to configure the ELK stack:

     mkdir roles/
     cd roles/